 15 BEST Hiking Poles To Save Your Knees

 Seeking out the best hiking poles?
-Experienced hikers have long known the advantages of bringing along their trusty trekking poles while trekking through the wilderness.
-These days, everyone from casual hikers and mountaineers to snowshoers and even trail runners are taking advantage of these simplistic tools to improve their performance.
+Experienced hikers have long known the advantages of bringing their trusty trekking poles while trekking through the wilderness.
+Nowadays, casual hikers, mountaineers, snowshoers, and even trail runners use these simple tools to improve their performance.
 This is because they help you set a better stride, falling into a rhythm that keeps you on course as the miles fly underfoot.

 Hiking poles can also help improve your posture, reduce the impact on your joints – especially on those steep, loose-gravel descents – and even be used as a sturdy tent pole for those minimalist thru-hikes.
 Like all outdoor gear, there are many brands and specifications to dig through before finding the best poles suited to you.
 So, here’s some information to help you get started.